WhakEi/Riyadh-Transport/README.md

  - ❌ Port to mobile platforms
  - ❌ Use location proximity to find nearest station
  - ❌ Release as APK on Android
- - ❌ Deploy on Testflght for iOS
+ - ❌ Deploy on Testflight for iOS
  - ❌ Official full release publicly

 ## Abilities and Limitations